 Lifetime support - we are happy to answer any questions you have as they grow and develop.

 We primarily produce brown and blue tabbies, with or without white.
 We also get an occassional golden tabby, and with the addition of Fleur we can produce red and creme, and colorpoints depending on who the sire is.
-Please check out our "Cat Colors" page (under construction) to find out about what colors we produce and cat colors in general.
+Please check out our "Cat Colors" page (under construction) for a description of these colors and cat colors in general.
 Knowing a little about color genetics go a long way in preventing you from getting scammed by a con artist or assessing how knowledgeable your chosen breeder is about cat genetics.
 For example, two brown cats will never produce a silver or a red cat, but they might produce a blue (grey) or a colorpoint (but never a red or silver colorpoint).
 A surprising number of cat breeders do not understand color genetics or feline genetics in general.
 We believe a basic understanding of feline genetics is necessary for a breeder to make good decisions when selecting breeding pairs.

 Our Breeding Philosophy

 Our goal is to raise healthy, well-adjusted kittens that walk into your home confident and ready to be a part of your family.
 To do that, we take a different approach than many breeders you may contact.
 If you research breeders, you may have a checklist of things to ask a breeder about their kittens.
 Here's our answers to those common questions, and our explanation as to why we might do things a bit different than some of the others.